carlyhomeier/Rainmeter-App/README.md

 Click TimeDateWeatherMin.ini<br />
 On the top right, click load.
 (If it says unload, do not touch it)<br />
 You should see the app in the top left of your main screen<br />
-Click and drag the app to where you want it (make sure to click a letter, not the background, or else it wont drag)<br />
+Click and drag the app to where you want it (make sure to click a letter/number, not the background, or else it wont drag)<br />
 Go back to the manage screen<br />
 Click edit on the TimeDateWeatherMin.ini<br />
 Under [WeatherSite], find URL=...<br />